2012 FIVB Women's World Olympic Qualification Tournament: Investigation

 The FIVB has investigated the allegation of match fixing.
 The conclusion of the FIVB control committee in place is that there is no evidence to prove the existence of match fixing.
 The reports received from the national federations of Japan and Serbia told us the same.
 Some witnesses in attendance at the match gave the same judgement.

 The FIVB also said that it stood firmly against match fixing and would revise the system of future Olympics qualifiers to reduce even further the possibility of any manipulation.

 Reaction

-Some media suspected the investigation result and said that something didn’t seem right.
-Thai social media sites were bombarded with messages expressing dissatisfaction over the judgement and a Japanese volleyball official insisted that the allegation was unfounded.
+Some media were suspicious of the investigation result and said that something didn’t seem right.
+Thai social media sites were bombarded with messages expressing dissatisfaction over the judgement and a Japanese volleyball official insisted that allegations of match manipulation were unfounded.